-If you subscribe to trade magazines, you need to determine how those magazines are helping you run your business.
-You also have to determine if you’re really reading them.
+If you subscribe to trade magazines, you need to determine how they are helping you run your business.
+You also have to decide whether you’re reading them.
 If you’re not reading them and saying that someday you will, then that’s a sign that you need to cancel those subscriptions.

 4. Cost Cutting in Job Areas

-I’m not one who believes in job cuts, but when you have to make these types of cuts to save your business, then it’s better to cut jobs than to go bankrupt which results in no jobs for everyone.
+I’m not one who believes in job cuts, but when you have to make these types of cuts to save your business, it’s better to cut jobs than to go bankrupt, which results in unemployment for all your employees.

 If you have an employee that’s doing a job that isn’t really necessary or benefiting your business, then maybe it’s time to consider letting that person go.
 As hard as that may be, you will have to determine if that’s what you need to do to save your business.

 One way around eliminating jobs is to try and negotiate a pay cut.
-Some people would rather take a pay cut then lose their job.
+Some people would instead take a pay cut than lose their job.